 When executing the turn do minimize your airspeed, increased speeds will result a larger turn radius.
 If space is confined, make check turns of 360° to see if the escape route remains open.
 Another possibility is to make a climbing or descending turn, these also reduce the turn radius.
 If speed is lost while in the turn and you already have maximum power, lower the nose to convert height to airspeed.

 Finally, know which way the river or stream flows.
 It usually leads out of the valley or to lower terrain.
-Downstream leads to larger rivers, lakes, towns and roads.
+Downstream usually leads to larger rivers, lakes, towns and roads.

 One golden rule keeps popping up every time with mountain flying: always have an escape route!
 Do not ever place yourself or your passengers in a situation where there is not enough room to maneuver, turn back, recover from turbulence or to make a safe forced landing in case the engine should fail.